orangemug/ftdomdelegate/README.md

 #### `selector (string)`

 Any kind of valid CSS selector supported by [`matchesSelector`](http://caniuse.com/matchesselector).
 Some selectors, like `#id` or `tag` will use optimized functions internally that check for straight matches between the ID or tag name of elements.

+You can also use a direct child selector, which uses the same format as jquery `> childselector`. *Note* this isn't supported by the native querySelector yet so its a slower than the other selectors.

 `null` is also accepted and will match the root element set by `root()`.
 Passing a handler function into `.on`'s second argument is equivalent to `.on(eventType, null, handler)`.